 PRINCIPLE 4: Data should be accurate and kept up to date.
 Every reasonable step must be taken to ensure that personal data that is inaccurate is deleted or rectified without delay.

-DO DON'T Regularly check that the information you hold is accurate and up-to-date and delete or remove information you hold immediately when asked to do so by the individual.
-Assume the information you collected a while ago is still correct.
+DO Regularly check that the information you hold is accurate and up-to-date and delete or remove information you hold immediately when asked to do so by the individual.
+DON'T Assume the information you collected a while ago is still correct.
 PRINCIPLE 5: Data should not be kept for longer than is necessary.
 You must only use information for the reason given, keep it up-to-date and destroy it when it is no longer needed.

-DO DON'T Remove any records that are not needed at least once a year.
+DO Remove any records that are not needed at least once a year.
 For example, you should delete the details of group members from your locked document if they are no longer a member.
-Hold on to data for longer than you need it.

-PRINCIPLE 6: You must store personal and sensitive data safely and securely

-DO DONT Think about how and where you will store the information.
-For example, in a locked folder on your computer or a locked cabinet.
-Talk to your local volunteering team if you need any support with this.
-Leave personal or sensitive data unattended so that others can see it.
-For example, left out on a table after a group meeting.
+DON'T Hold on to data for longer than you need it.
+PRINCIPLE 6: You must store personal and sensitive data safely and securely DO DON'T Think about how and where you will store Leave personal or sensitive data unattended

-DONUT